-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC1.23 System - Functional Resources Match SHOULD Distributed Ledger Resources requested by the Service Provider should be matched with resources available and published in the 5GZORRO DLT system.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC1.23 System - Functional Resources Match SHOULD Distributed Ledger Resources requested by the Service Provider should be matched with resources available and published in the 5GZORRO DLT system.
 A service will return a list of available potential matches for a service request.
 Each match may include several services if the service request requires it.
 For example, RAN, Edge and Backhaul.
-It would improve the resource discovery process The marketplace UI has a component capable of presenting search results matching the provided parameterized query UC1.24 System - Functional Resources Match COULD Data-lake and analytics A matching service could use models built by machine learning and data lake components & combine with available service offers to generate a list of matches It would improve the resource discovery process UC1.25 System - Functional Resources Match notification SHOULD Data-lake and analytics The result of the Resources Match service should be notified to the Service Provider.
-It would improve the resource discovery process The marketplace UI alerts users to resource matches Email alert is sent to a user to notify them of a resources match including a link to review the match in the marketplace.
-UC1.26 System - Functional Service Offer Smart Contract MUST Distributed Ledger The 5GZORRO DLT system must support a way to generate a service offer that is ready to be used in smart contracts, from the Service Offer description provided by the Service Provider in the Marketplace portal.
+It would improve the resource discovery process The ma search UC1.24 System - Functional Resources Match COULD Data-lake and analytics A matching service could use models built by machine learning and data lake components & combine with available service offers to generate a list of matches It would improve the resource discovery process UC1.25 System - Functional Resources Match notification SHOULD Data-lake and analytics The result of the Resources Match service should be notified to the Service Provider.
+It would improve the resource discovery process The ma Email a match market UC1.26 System - Functional Service Offer Smart Contract MUST Distributed Ledger The 5GZORRO DLT system must support a way to generate a service offer that is ready to be used in smart contracts, from the Service Offer description provided by the Service Provider in the Marketplace portal.
 It would facilitate automated generation of smart contracts from offers description.
-DLT supports the creation of service offers which are governed by smart contracts & consensus rules as defined by the business model.
-UC1.27 System - Functional Service Offer Approval MUST Distributed Ledger The Service Offer must be validated by the 5G ZORRO DLT which is implemented as an on-chain smart contract.
+DLT su govern by the UC1.27 System - Functional Service Offer Approval MUST Distributed Ledger The Service Offer must be validated by the 5G ZORRO DLT which is implemented as an on-chain smart contract.
 If the Service Offer is marked as valid, it is registered with the marketplace by smart contract implementation and becomes available for negotiation/consumption.
 If the Service Offer is marked as invalid, it is marked as rejected and a notification is returned to the user via the Marketplace portal.
-Validation of services are required to minimise errors in the service delivery Marketplace UI informs Service Providers of success/rejection of a newly created service offer.
-Validated service offers are listed in the available service offers in marketplace UI.
-Rejected service offers are not visible to consumers in the marketplace UC1.28 System - Functional Trusted Execution Environments SHOULD Distributed Ledger / Security The 5GZORRO DLT system should support the Trusted Execution Environments (TEEs) to ensure that certain data to be added in the chain can be trusted.
+Validation of services are required to minimise errors in the service delivery Market success Validat offers i visible UC1.28 System - Functional Trusted Execution Environments SHOULD Distributed Ledger / Security The 5GZORRO DLT system should support the Trusted Execution Environments (TEEs) to ensure that certain data to be added in the chain can be trusted.
 For example, aggregated SLA monitoring data.
-It provides a secure execution environment where managed data is free from tampering Support the integration of zero trust hardware platforms (TEE - Trusted Execution Environments) as a root of trust for the monitoring of information.
-UC1.29 System - Functional Service Agreement MUST Distributed Ledger 5GZORRO DLT should support the creation of a service agreement between Service Provider and Service Consumer Provisioning of a business agreement between service provider and consumer UC1.30 User Stakeholder notifications SHOULD SLA management Each party involved in a service agreement should be notified of any events such as creation, SLA violations, end of service It would improve the user experience DLT events are captured by a software component and an email sent to involved parties
+It provides a secure execution environment where managed data is free from tampering Suppor (TEE - 1 for the UC1.29 System - Functional Service Agreement MUST Distributed Ledger 5GZORRO DLT should support the creation of a service agreement between Service Provider and Service Consumer Provisioning of a business agreement between service provider and consumer UC1.30 User Stakeholder notifications SHOULD SLA management Each party involved in a service agreement should be notified of any events such as creation, SLA violations, end of service It would improve the user experience DLT eve email s arketplace UI has a component capable of presenting results matching the provided parameterized query arketplace UI alerts users to resource matches alert is sent to a user to notify them of a resources including a link to review the match in the tplace.